Ulflander/compendium-js/README.md

 ## API

-##### analyse
+The main function to call is `analyse`.

-The only function to be called.
-Take a string as parameter and returns an array containing an analysis for each sentence.
+It takes a string as unique argument, and returns an array containing an analysis for each sentence.
+For example, calling:

     compendium.analyse('My name is Dr. Jekyll.');

-will return an object like:
+will return an array like this one:

     [ { time: 9,                        // Time of processing, in ms
         length: 6,                      // Count of tokens